alhajee/ckan/doc/extensions/adding-custom-fields.rst

    :doc:`/extensions/tutorial`.

-CKAN schemas and validation
+FMLD schemas and validation
 ---------------------------
-When a dataset is created, updated or viewed, the parameters passed to CKAN (e.g. via the web form when creating or updating a dataset, or posted to an API end point) are validated against a schema.
+When a dataset is created, updated or viewed, the parameters passed to FMLD (e.g. via the web form when creating or updating a dataset, or posted to an API end point) are validated against a schema.
 For each parameter, the schema will contain a corresponding list of functions that will be run against the value of